Opening of Berlin’s first market hall – a huge building that quickly proves to be unprofitable.

 The building is converted into a 5,000 seat circus arena: In the ensuing decades, the Salamonsky, Renz and Schumann Circus delight Berliners with its acrobats and sensational acts.

-Reconstruction by architect Hans Poelzig into a 3,500-seats theater.
+Reconstruction by architect Hans Poelzig into a 3,500-seats theatre.
 Reinhardt is the principal shareholder and director until 1920.
 In December, Reinhardt’s “Schall und Rauch” (sound and smoke) cabaret venue opens in the former stables in the basement.

 Erik Charell becomes the director until 1930.
 He stages modern revues and brings stars like La Jana or the Comedian Harmonists to the house.
 To date, his revues stand for the Berlin of the “Golden Twenties”.